Bran Mak Morn: The name

 The name is derived from the name of Brennus, the Gaul who sacked Rome, and comes from a Britonnic word meaning "raven".
 One should also not overlook Bran the Blessed, the giant "High King of the Isles of the Mighty" in the Welsh Mabinogion.
 Howard says the Mak Morn was inspired by the Irish hero Goll mac Morna.
 He added a k to give the name a non-Gaelic appearance.

 Cthulhu Mythos

 The Bran Mak Morn stories are connected to the Cthulhu Mythos and occur in the same fictional universe.
-Twice in Worms of the Earth, mention is made of the black gods of R'lyeh, resting place of Cthulhu, from the works of H. P. Lovecraft, a friend and correspondent of Howard.
+Twice in Worms of the Earth mention is made of the black gods of R'lyeh, resting place of Cthulhu in the works of H. P. Lovecraft, a friend and correspondent of Howard.
 In the earliest extant copy of Worms of the Earth, mention of Cthulhu himself is made by name although this was later changed to Nameless Gods in the final edition.
 Also mentioned in the same story is Dagon, a water monster mentioned in some stories by Lovecraft and named after a real-world Philistine god.
-Lovecraft himself references Bran Mak Morn in his short story "The Whisperer in Darkness".
+Lovecraft himself references Bran Mak Morn (as Bran) in his "The Whisperer in Darkness".